TheSpaceDevs/spaceflightnewsapi/README.md

 * https://www.space.com/

 ## Changelog
+### v0.8.0 beta (28-11-2018)
+* entered queries are now case-insensitive;
+* added the /articles/search endpoint so you can search for articles

 ### v0.7.0 beta (11-11-2018)
 * /astronauts endpoint can now receive queries;
 * Link to astronaut portrait added;